Doxuno

 WHEN THE ATTORNEY(S) MAY ACT

-The authority conferred by this LPA shall be exercisable only when, and to the extent that, the Donor lacks mental capacity (as defined in section 2 of the Mental Capacity Act 2005) to make the relevant decision.
-Capacity is to be assessed in accordance with the two-stage test in sections 2 and 3 of the Mental Capacity Act 2005 and the MCA 2005 Code of Practice (chapters 3 and 4).
-Where the "only when capacity is lost" option is selected, each attorney must assess capacity decision by decision, and document the assessment where reasonably practicable.
+The authority conferred by this LPA shall be exercisable only when, and to the extent that, the Donor lacks mental capacity (as defined in sections 2 and 3 of the Mental Capacity Act 2005) to make the relevant decision at the relevant time.
+Capacity is to be assessed in accordance with the two-stage functional test in sections 2 and 3 of the Mental Capacity Act 2005 and chapter 4 of the MCA 2005 Code of Practice.
+The five statutory principles in section 1 MCA 2005 apply throughout: the presumption of capacity, all practicable steps to support decision-making, the right to make unwise decisions, the best-interests obligation, and the least-restrictive alternative.
+Where the "only when capacity is lost" option is selected, each attorney must assess capacity decision by decision and document the assessment where reasonably practicable.

 3.